Revised May 17, 2018; revised December 18, 2018

 - Sansindheema = san + sindheema (meaning evaporate, remove) = removing san, for example, via the seven steps described in the Sabbāsava Sutta.
 This leads to nirāmisa sukha or Nibbānic bliss.

-- Sansun = san + sun (meaning destroy) = when “san” is removed (“sun” rhymes like soup) one’s mind becomes calm and serene.
+- Sansun = san + sun (meaning destroy) = with the removal of “san” (“sun” rhymes like soup) one’s mind becomes calm and serene.

 - Sancetanā = san + cetanā = defiled intentions.